0x-r4bbit/pascalprecht.github.io/_posts/2014-07-21-polymer-vs-x-tag-here-is-the-difference.md

 X-Tag provides several ways to handle template, but in the end its up to you to decide if you need a template at all and if so, when and how it gets injected.
 It's kind of the other way around compared to Polymer.
 As explained [earlier](#polymer-sd-behaviour), Polymer searches for a `<template>` element by default and creates a `shadowRoot` automatically, to clone the templates content into the elements Shadow DOM, but still gives you the chance to prevent that and stick with Light DOM if you want.

-X-Tag follows more the bottom-up approach and will not do anything template related, if not explicitly said.
+X-Tag follows more the bottom-up approach and will not do anything template related, if not explicitly told to.
 So what looks like a drawback at a first glance, is actually just the power of flexibility.
 And both libraries give you that flexibility.

 If you **want** to use HTML Template with X-Tag, all you have to do is to define your template first: